mukundanramesh/OWL-Automation-Support/README.md

 # OWL-Automation-Support
-This app is to support few complex scenarios in owl automation
+This app is to support complex scenarios in owl automation

 # Plugin Installation:
 * In the target environment, log in as the deployment user.